Should You Be Eating Starchy Foods at Night?

-People often say that what you eat for dinner is stored in your body.
+People often say that what you eat for dinner is stored in your body and some believe eating starchy foods at night is particularly bad for you.
 This saying is based in the idea that if you go to bed right after eating body doesn’t get the chance to digest the food.
-Because of this, you may think that it’s bad to eat flour-based foods at night.
-In this article, we’ll tell you whether this hypothesis is true or false.

 Food and hormones

 Before talking about eating flour-based foods at night, you need to understand how your hormones function.
 In addition, you need to understand the role that they play in your daily life.
 Those that suffer from obesity usually overeat out of anxiety or addiction and not strictly because of hunger.
 This is due to the production of serotonin.

 This hormone has several functions.
 Among these, serotonin regulates your appetite, controls your body temperature, and plays a role in regulating your mood.
 Serotonin is controlled by two areas of your brain: the pineal gland and your hypothalamus.
 Both areas work on the basis of external light and dark.

 This hormone is more active during daylight hours.
 After the evening, it falls and starts to cause feelings like depression, nervousness, or anxiety.
 Thus, it’s more likely to binge eat at night than in the morning.

 But it doesn’t end there.
 This is because this hormone “chooses” what elements it wants to eat.
 Of course, it doesn’t choose healthy foods, like fruits or vegetables.
 Instead, it chooses sweets, carbohydrates, fats, and salty foods.

 Read about How Anxiety Affects Body Odor